dobedobedo/EmpCorrect_App/README.md

 # EmpCorrect_App
 Use empirical line correction method to convert mosaic image to at-surface reflectance image
 # Update
+- Remove executable since python crash every time when I try to build it
-- The lastest source code assigns QT4Agg as the default backend.
+- The lastest source code assigns QT5Agg as the default backend.
 - Replace os.system with subprocess.run to execute exiftool.
 - Correct Syntax to copy XMP metadata

 # This is my first GUI application so that I just take any modules for quick development.
 # Any Suggestion for improvement is welcome

-Note: The script is coded in Python 3.6 environment on Windows 10 64-bit, and the script may not work on version < 3.5 or other platform.
+Note: The script is coded in Python 3.6 environment on Windows 10 64-bit, and only tested on Windows and Linux (Ubuntu 16.04 with Python 3.5).
+The script may not work on other platform.
 Therefore, use the executable as preference.
 Dependency: numpy, scipy, opencv, gdal, matplotlib